-Academic Plan - A developed academic chart of required courses the student will need to take towards the student's degree requirements.
-The academic plan shows the courses that the student and the academic advisor have determined the student will enroll during the probationary period.
-It is the expectation that you adhere to all conditions outlined in the academic plan to ensure that the university standards for satisfactory academic progress are met.
+Academic Plan - A developed academic chart of required courses the student will need to take towards the student's degree requirements during the period of probation.
+The academic plan shows the courses that the student and the academic advisor have determined the student will enroll during the probation period to once again meet the university standards for satisfactory academic progress.